 Apply now

-The mission of the B.A. program in International Affairs and Diplomacy is to provide students with a broad well-rounded education in the areas of international relations, diplomacy, international organizations, Lebanese government and politics, regional politics, basic international law, basic international political economy, and peace and security.
-The goal, thus, is to equip students with the higher educational skills, which will enable them to fulfill their career objectives and provide society with skilled graduates to meet diplomatic Foreign Service and a variety of other public and private sector needs.
+The mission of the Bachelor of Arts in International Affairs and Diplomacy is to provide students with a broad well-rounded education in the areas of international relations, diplomacy, international organizations, Lebanese government and politics, regional politics, basic international law, basic international political economy, and peace and security.
+The goal is to equip students with the higher educational skills, which will enable them to fulfill their career objectives, provide society with skilled graduates to meet diplomatic Foreign Service, and a variety of other public and private sector needs.

 Program Educational Objectives

-The BA program of International Affairs and Diplomacy is designed to provide students with broad knowledge in the field.
-Graduates are prepared to work in several career areas.
-These include the Lebanese Government, notably the Ministry of Foreign Affairs; international and regional organizations such as the United Nations and its various agencies, multinational corporations, banking institutions, educational institutions, and, among others, media enterprises and the like.
+The BA program in International Affairs and Diplomacy is designed to provide students with broad knowledge in the field.
+Graduates are prepared to work in several areas.
+These include the Lebanese government, notably the Ministry of Foreign Affairs, international and regional organizations, such as the United Nations and its various agencies, multinational corporations, banking institutions, educational institutions, and, among others, media enterprises and the like.

 Program Learning Outcomes